Jackydima/cs_investments/README.md

 # CS investments

 ## Info
 This is a private Test-Project for getting Data out of the Steammarket.

+## Tools
+This project mainly written in Javascript.
+It uses the node npm packetmanager.

 ## Usage
 first time usage and after update: